multiplex55/MyDotFiles/nvim/README.md

 Buffers now start with Treesitter-powered expression folds enabled (`foldmethod=expr`), so commands like `zc` and `zo` operate on syntax-aware regions instead of manual markers.
-The default fold level is raised to keep files open on first load, so you can still drill into nested sections only when you need them.
+By default the folds auto-open whenever a buffer or window becomes active—even right after writing the file to disk—so you never lose your expanded context while editing.
+If you prefer to work with everything collapsed, set `vim.g.ufo_default_fold_state = 'closed'` in your `init.lua`.
+The UFO integration will then close all folds on enter and after every save so you retain the folded overview.
 If you relied on creating manual folds, use `zf` to define them per buffer or switch the method back temporarily with `:setlocal foldmethod=manual`.

 ### Rust tools